yugongxu/hello-world/README.md

 ## 🔥News

+- *2025-7*：We are in the process of building our leaderboard.

 - *2025-7*: We have open-sourced our evaluation code and are continually improving it.

 - *2025-6*: We have released the OJBench dataset and our paper.